Idraigyr/ProgrammingProjectDatabases/docs/USER_MANUAL.md

 - Health bar (red potion): shows the health of the player
 - Mana bar (blue potion): shows the mana of the player
 - Inventory: shows the equipped spells
+- Username: shows the username of the player
+- Current level: shows the current level and the progress bar of the player
 - Game screen: shows the game

 ### Settings menu